Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 I simply could not find anything online that would point me in the right direction here, it appeared as if Yarn simply gave up on trying to authenticate me with my registry.
 After trying for long I started inserting `debugger` statements inside the Yarn compiled source code, gave up on that, bit the bullet and downloaded the berry codebase to debug yarn from inside.

-It turns out [Yarn can't merge your local registry config and your global's config][yarn-issue].
+It turns out [Yarn can't merge your local registry config and your global config][yarn-issue].
 At least I learned how to debug yarn?

 #### How to debug Yarn berry itself